adosikas/synth_mapping_helper/README.md

 ## Features

 * Filter by note and wall types for all operations
-* Changing colors
+* Changing type of notes and walls
+  * Can cycle between multiple colors to make "rainbows" or alternate between single hand specials and regular notes
-* Change BPM indepenent of note timing
+* Change BPM indepenent of note timing (helpful if you have a map with different BPM sections)
-* Movement in XY and Time:
+* Movement in XY and Time ([wiki page](https://github.com/adosikas/synth_mapping_helper/wiki/Movement-options)):
     Note: All operation can be done in regards to grid center, a pivot point, or the start of rails
     * Rotate
     * Scale and mirror
     * Outset (moving outwards/away by a fixed distance)
     * Offset (Translate/Move)
+    * Stacking patterns
 * Pattern generation
     * Spirals/Zigzags
     * Spike/Buzz-Rails
-    * Stacking patterns with movement
 * Rail manipulation
     * Merging
     * Splitting